Cannabis legalization in Germany

 Germany’s plan to legalize recreational cannabis

-The latest development in that matter took the form of draft by the German health minister called “Controlled sale of cannabis: a legalization framework“, introduced in October 2022.
-This includes the following plans by 2024:
+Introduced in October 2022, a draft by the German health minister called “Controlled sale of cannabis: a legalization framework” has those initial plans for 2024:

-- Make it legal for adults to purchase and own up to 30g of cannabis for recreational use.
+- Make it legal for adults to purchase and own up to 25g of cannabis for recreational use (50g per month).

 - Make it legal to grow up to three plants.